CogStack/CogStack-Pipeline/docs/examples/index.md

 * `cogengine` -- CogStack data processing engine,
 * `postgres` -- PostgreSQL database for storing information about CogStack jobs and status,
 * `elasticsearch` -- ElasticSearch node(s) for storing and querying the processed EHR data,
-* `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch,
+* `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch.
-* `nginx` -- [nginx](https://www.nginx.com/) serving as reverse proxy for providing secure access to the services.

 The Docker Compose file with configuration of these microservices can be found in each of the examples `docker` subdirectory: `examples/example*/docker/docker-compose.yml`.